FractalZeroShadow/The-CoRE-Codex/README.md

 - Human transmission is unverified
 - **Perfect unprovability is achieved**

-See [Proof-of-Superior-Application.md](./Bridge_Theories/Proof-of-Superior-Application.md) how an empriric attempt looks like for unprovable domains.
+*See [Proof-of-Superior-Application.md](./Bridge_Theories/Proof-of-Superior-Application.md) how an empriric attempt would look like for unprovable domains.*

 ---